What do you want to know about the beach?

-Before heading out for a day of sun and surf, beachgoers can learn ahead of time what the air and surface water temperatures are, wind directions and speed, whether debris is sloshing up onto the shoreline, the size of any waves, whether rip tides are present or not.
+Before heading out for a day of sun and surf, beachgoers can learn ahead of time what the air and surface water temperatures are, wind directions and speed, whether debris is sloshing up onto the shoreline, the size of any waves, whether rip tides are present.

 The reports cover public beaches from Florida’s Panhandle, Clearwater south to Marco Island, Jacksonville and Lake Worth Beach on the East Coast.
 Most reports are posted 10 a.m. and 3 p.m. daily.